slurpee159/5113056042_HW6/6-1/README.md

-# README for HW6: Transfer Learning with VGG16 and Hugging Face Integration
+# Transfer Learning with VGG16 and Hugging Face Integration

 ## 1. Prompt: How can I implement transfer learning using VGG16?